Ratings and QSSB

 Family Child Care: This is care offered from the home of a licensed provider.
 Many serve families with traditional and non-traditional schedules.
 Children may be of the same group, preschool age for example, or in mixed-age groups.

-License-Exempt and Alternative Settings: License-exempt child care providers include family, friend, and neighbor providers who are not legally required to hold a license.
+License-Exempt and Alternative Settings: License-exempt child care includes family, friend, and neighbor providers who are not legally required to hold a license.
 Alternative programs include community-based and school readiness programs.

 Finding Child Care